Gregory Wander 70

 Designed for youths and small adults, the Wander 70 is built with the same quality and durability found in Gregory’s adult packs, and will last for years, getting handed down to multiple kids.
 There’s also the Gregory Wander 38 ($139) for smaller kids, and the Wander 50 ($169) for kids and small adults carrying lighter loads.

-BUY IT NOW You can support my work on this blog by clicking this link to buy a Gregory Wander 70 at backcountry.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this affiliate link to buy a Gregory Wander 70 at moosejaw.com.

 Tell me what you think.